-In the limit of negligible agents, our results regarding policies with fiscal creditors only can be summarized as follows.
+This section discusses the implications of our results for fiscal and monetary interactions.
+It considers only our results under the limiting assumption of negligible private agents since the analysis of fiscal and monetary interactions is typically carried out in Walrasian environments.
+In this limit of negligible agents, our results regarding policies with fiscal creditors only can be summarized as follows.
 There are two situations in which there is determination of the price level in the negligible limit:

-i) Money officially trades at a fixed price level and the state liabilities are either defaultable (Proposition 10), or safe but fully backed by goods (case $N + P^\delta_G \leq 0$ in Proposition 7).

-ii) Money officially trades at a market-clearing price and the liabilities are safe (case B=0 in Proposition 11).
+- i) Money officially trades at a fixed price level and the state liabilities are either defaultable (Proposition 10), or safe but fully backed by goods (case $N + P^ \delta_G \leq 0$ in Proposition 7). - ii) Money officially trades at a market-clearing price and the liabilities are safe (case B = 0 in Proposition 11).